SanneJolijn/Computing-similarity-between-DNA-sequences/README.md

 ## File Structure

 - `main.py`: The main script that calculates the similarity metric.
-- `utils.py`: Contains utility functions for reading files, checking interval overlap, and performing calculations.
+- `utils.py`: Contains utility functions for reading files and checking interval overlap.
-- `README.md`: This file providing information about the program.
+- `README.md`: This file provides information about the program.

 ## Acknowledgments